 Nowadays, it is recommended to start your baby off eating a wide variety of pureed or whole foods (referred to as baby-led weaning) such as fruits, vegetables, grains, yogurt, beans, avocados, and more!

-So while baby cereals can be the first food you introduce to baby, it doesn’t have to be the only one.
+So, while baby cereals can be the first food you introduce to your baby, it doesn’t have to be the only one.

 While offering baby cereal that is fortified with iron is still a great option as one of your baby’s first foods, we also recommend you serve baby a variety of other foods that gives your little one an opportunity to benefit from a wide variety of nutrients.